yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/_index.md

     weight: 2589
 ---

-This page includes all of the what's new/release notes for releases in the *latest* `2.3` release series.
-You can now compare updates within the same `MAJOR.MINOR` release series without changing pages.
+This page includes the what's new and release notes for all releases in the `2.3` latest release series.
+You can now compare updates within the same `2.3` release series without changing pages.

-## 2.3.x release series

-The `2.3` latest release series includes the following releases:
+The `2.3` latest release series include the following releases:

 - [v2.3.1.0 (Released Sep 15, 2020)](#v2-3-1-0-2020-09-15)
 - [v2.3.0.0 (Released Sep 08, 2020)](#v2-3-0-0-2020-09-08)